ImageMagick/Usage-Markdown/morphology/index.md

 ### Asymmetric Kernel Effects (Basic Method Tests) {#asymmetric}

-Lets have a look at how these basic method work when used with a kernel which is not symmetrical.
+Let's have a look at how these basic method work when used with a kernel which is not symmetrical.
-For example here I apply a user defined 'L' shape against a special morphological test image (enlarged for viewing individual pixels).
+For example, here I apply a user defined 'L' shape against a special morphological test image (enlarged for viewing individual pixels).

 ~~~
 for method in  erode dilate open close; do